tsduck/tsduck/src/doc/testing.md

 In the main TSDuck repository, the directory `src/utest` contains the source file for one single program named `utest`.
 This program is divided in many source files (or test suites).
 Each source file contains many unitary tests.
-The test infrastructure is based on CppUnit.
+The test infrastructure is based on a custom framework named "TSUnit".

 The `utest` executable is built twice, once using the TSDuck shared library and once using the static library.
 On UNIX systems, both versions of the test suite are built and run using